It is June 7, 1990, and it is the grand opening of Universal Studios Florida, Universal’s very first built-from-the-ground-up theme park.

 Let’s take a thoroughly imaginary stroll through USF in 1990, and let’s start where most guests still tend to start to this day: Production Central.

-Back then, the name really meant what it sounded like, being home to a repository of attractions all designed to reveal the nature of film and TV production: Hitchcock’s 3D Theater and “Murder, She Wrote” Mystery Theater walked audiences step-by-step through the process; Nickelodeon Studios and the Production Tram Tour (yes, just like the one in Universal Studios Hollywood – though with far, far fewer stops) actually showed various films or television episodes being shot in front of viewers’ eyes; the prop graveyard proudly displayed iconic props from past productions (including Jaws himself); and even the two out-and-out traditional attractions, The Funtastic World of Hanna-Barbera and The Adventures of Rocky and Bullwinkle, had something of a filmmaking bent, thanks to guests being sucked into the animators’ work and living, well, the fun-tastic world of Hanna-Barbera animation.
+Back then, the name really meant what it sounded like, being home to a repository of attractions all designed to reveal the nature of film and TV production: Alfred Hitchcock: The Art of Making Movies and “Murder, She Wrote” Mystery Theater walked audiences step-by-step through the process; Nickelodeon Studios and the Production Tram Tour (yes, just like the one in Universal Studios Hollywood – though with far, far fewer stops) actually showed various films or television episodes being shot in front of viewers’ eyes; the prop graveyard proudly displayed iconic props from past productions (including Jaws himself); and even the most out-and-out traditional attraction, The Funtastic World of Hanna-Barbera, had something of a filmmaking bent, thanks to guests being sucked into the animators’ work and living, well, the fun-tastic world of Hanna-Barbera animation.

 (Here’s a fun little touch Universal included to really make its park feel like a [quasi] working soundstage: both Production Central and the Front Lot, the front-of-park area that houses such exciting elements as Guest Services, are referred to as the “In Production” area of USF.)